tmbiro/pandas_challenge/README.md

 Use the `per_school_summary` DataFrame from the previous step to create a new DataFrame called `type_summary`.
 This new DataFrame should show school performance based on the "School Type".

-**Requirements**
-- District Summary (20 points)
-    - Calculate the total number of unique schools (2 points)
-    - Calculate the total number of students (2 points)
-    - Calculate the total budget (2 points)
-    - Calculate the average (mean) math score (2 points)
-    - Calculate the average (mean) reading score (2 points)
-    - Use the code provided to calculate the percentage of students who passed math (2 points)
-    - Calculate the percentage of students who passed reading (2 points)
-    - Use the code provided to calculate the percentage of students that passed both math and reading (2 points)
-    - Create a new DataFrame for the above calculations called `district_summary` (4 points)
-- School Summary (20 points)
-    - Use the code provided to select the school type (2 points)
-    - Calculate the total student count (2 points)
-    - Use the code provided to calculate the per capita spending (2 points)
-    - Calculate the average test scores (2 points)
-    - Calculate the number of schools with math scores of 70 or higher (2 points)
-    - Calculate the number of schools with reading scores of 70 or higher (2 points)
-    - Use the provided code to calculate the schools that passed both math and reading with scores of 70 or higher (2 points)
-    - Use the provided code to calculate the passing rates (2 points)
-    - Create a new DataFrame for the above calculations called `per_school_summary` (4 points)
-- Highest-Performing Schools by Percentage of Overall Passing (5 points)
-    - Sort the schools by % Overall Passing in descending order (2 points)
-    - Save the results to a DataFrame called `top_schools` (2 points)
-    - Display the first 5 rows (1 point)
-- Lowest-Performing Schools by Percentage of Overall Passing (5 points)
-    - Sort the schools by % Overall Passing in ascending order (2 points)
-    - Save the results to a DataFrame called `bottom_schools`